Explainer

 Send System Logs

-Generate and send system logs directly to the PBSCO support team to help troubleshoot any technical issues with the booth.
+Generate and send system logs to the PBSCO support team to help identify and troubleshoot technical issues with the booth.

 How To